kottans/frontend/tasks/html-css-responsive.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 [![Gitter][icon-chat]][chat]

-# Task 4: Responsive Layouts
+# Responsive Layouts

 [Responsive Web Design Fundamentals](https://www.udacity.com/course/responsive-web-design-fundamentals--ud893)

 [Flexbox Froggy](http://flexboxfroggy.com/)

-If you honestly finished all the previous steps than go ahead and share it with others - send a message in gitter channel with the link to your repo and "@/all" tag and the words "Responsive Web Design Fundamentals - finished".
+If you honestly finished all the previous steps than go ahead and share it with others — send a message in [gitter channel][chat] with the link to your repo and `@/all` tag and the words _Responsive Web Design Fundamentals – finished_.

 When you finish this task you can start the next one.